nosqlbench/nosqlbench/README.md

   on statement
   templates - no IDE or coding required.
-- Workload templates can embed Groovy expressions (including memoized locals like `{{token == expr}}`) via a pluggable SPI so you can compute values and share reusable helpers without leaving the YAML.
+- Workload templates can embed Groovy expressions (including memoized locals like `{{token == expr}}`) via a pluggable SPI so you can compute values and share reusable helpers without leaving the YAML; run `nb --list-exprs` to see the catalog of helpers on your install.
 - When needed, you can open the access panels and rewire the runtime behavior of NoSQLBench to do advanced testing, including a full scripting environment with Javascript.